Glossary

 Immediately

-The first legal opportunity in which someone may complete an action.
+The first safe and legal opportunity in which someone may complete an action.

 Impeding